hgrandry/unity-hierarchy-helper/readme.md

-# Shortcuts for Unity Hierarchy window
+# Shortcuts for Unity3d hierarchy window

 * CTRL + E to enable / disable a gameobject